Board Foot Calculator For Spray Foam Insulation

 100 square feet of above-grade exterior wall is 550 board feet with open cell or 400 board feet of closed cell.

-Would it be cheaper to hire a professional to insulate your walls?
+Would it be less expensive to hire a professional to insulate your walls?
 Calculate the cost of professional spray foam and compare it to the price of your DIY spray foam kits.

 The Bottom Line About Calculating Board Feet For Spray Foam